Hokome/rise-artifact/docs/Ideas.md

 Building special abilities at a certain level of upgrade (rare+ only maybe?)

-Tech tree/web, with potentially hidden tech.
+Tech web, with "expertise", upgrades that last the whole run and can be acquired if adjacent to already acquired expertise.
+All expertises are always present on the web, but not in the same configuration.
+Deeper in the web there should be more expensive but more powerful and/or niche expertises.
+Expertises can be bought with expertise points.

+Some cards could be a key to secret stuff.
+Could be extra content after the "end" in which case it should be guaranteed in a way, or side content that gives a bonus when completed.

 ## Building ideas

-- Machine gun (good single target, okay group damage)
+- Barrel sentry (very high fire rate, low damage and intensity, fires faster the longer it attacks)
-- Sniper (great range and single target, bad group damage)
+- Sniper sentry (great range and damage and intensity, low fire rate)
-- Cannon (fires AOE projectiles)
+- Burst sentry (fires AOE projectiles towards its target)
-- Shockwave (deals damage in a radius around it)
+- Pulse sentry (deals damage in a radius around it)
-- Slow aura (slows enemies in range)
-- Slow cannon (fires projectiles that slow enemies down)
+- Aura/vent/wave sentry (like pulse sentry, but higher fire rate and good intensity, with very low DPS)
+- Spray sentry (fires multiple projectiles, making it a good against weak grouped targets or large high HP enemies)
+- Charge sentry (charges itself over time, and releases pent up charge all at once when an enemy shows up, excellent safety net but overall low sustained DPS)
+- Switch sentry (has a weak mode that charges its other stronger mode)

-- Power plant (generates energy over time)
+- Power plant (generates power over time)
+- Capacitor (stores power with low priority, gets used first, stores in last)
 - Power duplicator (stores power, doubles it at the end of the round and gives it when broken)
 - Library (pay power to draw a card)
 - Knowledge keeper (store a card and use it on another turn)
+- Laboratory (gives expertise points each round or at the end of the battle for each level)
+- Beacon (applies all its buffs to other enemies)

 ## Status effect ideas

+### Building status

 - Upgrade (enhances building)
 - Critical (next shot deals x times damage)
 - Phantom (building gets destroyed after one round)
 - Stabilize (ignores phantom for x rounds)

-- Shock (when close to another enemy, share the shock and deal damage, difficult to balance)
-- Burn (lose burn every tick, if burn is applied deal damage equal to previous burn)
-- Poison (lose poison every tick, deal damage equal to poison)
+### Enemy status

 ## Expertise ideas